roaldarbol/eurofellows/README.md

 # European Fellowship Index

 # License
-- The European Fellowship Dashboard source code is released under an MIT License.
+- The European Fellowship Index *dashboard* source code is released under an MIT License.
-- The European Fellowship Index (all CSV files in the `data` folder) is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
+- The European Fellowship Index *database* (all CSV files in the `data` folder) is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).